 - Mobile application where you fill out the forms.
-There will be separate mobile applications for Android, iOS and possibly Windows phones.
+There will be a separate mobile application for Android, iOS and possibly for the Windows phones.

-Each user who needs to fill out the forms in the field will download software provider's mobile application on his / her mobile device from a respective application store.
+Each field employee will download software provider's mobile application on his / her smartphone / tablet from a respective application store.

-Once a user logs into the mobile application, he will have a way to access company's forms, pick the form for the task at hand, fill out the form and submit.
-With some mobile forms data collection solutions, you will be
+Once a user logs into the mobile application, he will have a way to access company's forms, pick the form for the task at hand, fill out the form and submit to the server.

-able to control which forms show up for a specific user on his/her mobile device based on:
+Some mobile forms data collection solutions will allow you to control which mobile forms show up for a specific user on his/her device based on:

 - User privileges.
-You may be able to define which forms user can see based on his work qualifications.
+You may be able to define which mobile forms a user can see and fill out based on his work qualifications.

-- What user is working with.
-You may be able to create different forms for different groups of assets, equipment, properties or other business objects.
+- An asset a user is working with.
+You may be able to create different mobile forms for different groups of assets, equipment, properties or other business objects.

-Many mobile forms applications will allow you to collect data offline and submit the form when a connection is available.
+Many mobile forms applications will allow you to collect data offline and submit all records at once when connection is available.

 In most cases data collected with the mobile forms are submitted to a centralized cloud location.
-You access collected data online via a web dashboard.
+You access collected data using mobile forms software web dashboard.
 The data can be converted to the documents

 (PDF, Word, etc.), stored in the database, or both.
 Database storage is usually preferable.
 It allows you to query submitted data by multiple parameters (including data in the specific form fields).

-You can also export data for import into the other internal applications.
+You can also export data for import into your internal software applications.

-- Receiving an e-mail with collected data when a form is submitted.
+- You may receive an e-mail with collected data when a form is submitted.

-- Auto-generating documents, such as PDF, and sending them to your documents storage location (GoogleDrive, OneDrive, Box, Dropbox, etc.).
+- You can set up mobile data collection software to automatically generate PDF document and send it to your documents storage location (GoogleDrive, OneDrive, Box, Dropbox, etc.).

-- Storing collected data directly in your company's internal database.
+- You may have an option to store data collected via mobile forms in your company's internal database.

-- Generating a report from collected data and sending to the team member(s) or a customer from the mobile device.
+- You may have an option to generate a pdf report based on the mobile form data, and e-mail this report to the team member(s) and / or a customer from the mobile device.

 There are situations when you need to fill out a form for an object once - for example if you are doing one-time installation, service or inspection for a customer.
-In these cases, the ability of a software to link forms to
+In this case, the ability of a software to link mobile forms to

-the business objects and workflow is not critical.
-As a rule, you will just enter customer information in the header part of the form.
+the business object and / or workflow is not critical.
+An employee can just enter customer and business object information in the header part of the form.

-where you need to collect data for the same object on the regular basis.
-Often these forms will not be self-contained but a part of a workflow.
+However much more often you need to collect data for the same business object on the regular basis.

 For example, if you need to record equipment maintenance, service, and repair, or need to do routine inspections of a property, you will need a way to link all collected information to a specific

 equipment or property.
-If you need to document a business process that consists of multiple steps, you need to link the forms to both
+If you need to document a business process that consists of multiple steps, you need to link mobile forms for data collection to both

 an object and a specific step of the process.
 This way your employees will have a roadmap of a process.
-They will know exactly what to do and what form(s) to fill out on every step.
+They will know exactly what to do and what mobile form(s) they need to fill out on every workflow step.
 You will

-have real time access to each process status, progress, and documentation, as well as lifetime history of each asset.
+have an access to the live status of everything in production, as well as a lifetime history and documentation of each project or asset.

-If your business operations require linking of the collected information to an object and/or process, look for a workflow software with mobile data collection capabilities.
+If your business operations require linking of the collected information to a business object and / or a process, look for a workflow software with mobile data collection capabilities.
 QR Mobile Data

-and provides relevant information and a list of forms to fill out to the user.
+and provides object information and a list of the relevant mobile forms to the user.

-opt for either smartphones or tablets (or both).
-As a general rule, you may want to use tablets if your forms must have a specific layout that is hard to reproduce on a small screen of a smartphone.
+As a general rule, you may want to use tablets if your mobile forms must have a specific design and layout that is hard to reproduce on a small smartphone screen.
 Tablets will

 work well if employees are collecting data in the office-like environment and do not need to carry a device with them all the time.
 For example, if you need to collect data in the store,